lloydeverett/linear-importer/README.md

 ## Output

 Linear models will be written to `.out` files in the current directory.
 The program will also try to build a SQLite database file from these files by running the `create-db` script.
-You can rerun this at any point to regenerate the database from the `.out` files without pulling all then data from the Linear API again.
+You can rerun this at any point to regenerate the database from the `.out` files without pulling all the data from the Linear API again.

 ## Querying the data